A non-native species to Oklahoma, striped bass offer the state’s anglers extraordinary fishing opportunities to catch big fish.

 Since Western Oklahoma is less populated, Foss Reservoir receives less pressure than many lakes on the eastern side of the state, which means fishing can often be better.

 Located 25 miles north of Stillwater, Sooner Lake is a relatively small lake that offers great hybrid fishing.
-It’s managed by OG+E, a power company, which operates a power plant on the lake.
+It’s managed by OG+E, a power company that operates a power plant on the lake.

 Hybrids will behave similarly here as in other lakes, except you will find that the water is warmer near the power plant, and the fish will be more active in this area.